emmercm/www/src/blog/you-don-t-need-an-init-system-for-node.js-in-docker.md

 Those asynchronous I/O operations could be network connections which won't be closed gracefully, possibly resulting in exceptions in connected clients.

+So let's talk about one of the most common Node.js networking use cases.

 ## Express doesn't trap exit signals

 I think this is the main reason people want to use an init system with Node.js, because running an Express server in Docker is such a common use case.

-If we use the Express [hello world](https://expressjs.com/en/starter/hello-world.html) example for our application, it won't respond to `CTRL-C` like we want:
+If we use the Express [hello world](https://expressjs.com/en/starter/hello-world.html) example for our application, it won't respond to `CTRL-C` and stop like we want:

 ```javascript
 const express = require('express');